zpenoyre/illustrisAPI/README.md

 ______Basic commands:
 I'll outline the basic functionality of the commands below.
+Note they all default to pulling from the main simulation at z=0 but will work for any simulation and snapshot.

   Object Data - the following commands gets a *dictionary* of data about a particular object: Simulations, Snapshots and Halos/Subhalos